-CP and its employees shall comply fully with all legal requirements, both domestic and foreign, applicable to CP's business.
+CP and its employees shall comply with all legal requirements, both domestic and foreign, applicable to CP's business.

-Many of CP's business activities are subject to complex and changing legal requirements, in Canada, the United States and other countries.
-Employees must ensure that they are aware of the laws, rules and regulations governing CP's business activities and that their conduct does not contravene these legal requirements.
+Many of CP's business activities are subject to complex and changing legal requirements in Canada, the United States and other countries.
+Employees must ensure that they are aware of the laws, rules and regulations, as well as CP policies and guidelines, governing CP's business activities and that their conduct is compliant with these requirements, policies and guidelines.